EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 docker run --rm -e "PASSWORD=test" -p 8787:8787 ghcr.io/$GHCR_NAMESPACE/rocker-test:v1.1
 ```

+We can now open a browser tab and access RStudio at `localhost:8787`.
+We can log in using the credentials `root` for the username and `test` for the password.

+!!! note

-We can then access RStudio by navigating to 'localhost:8787' in a browser.
-At the login page, type 'root' and 'test' for username and password respectively.
-Note that you will only be 'root' within the context of the container and not outside of it.
-The same applies in the test environment and SHS.
+    You are only 'root' within the context of the container, not outside of it.

 If the container runs without errors, we can push our image to GHCR using our namespace and token: